Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks

 \subsection{\sysname Overview}

 Fig.~\ref{fig:noisec} illustrates the core components and implementation phases of \sysname.
-It comprises three fundamental components (as shown in violet): i) autoencoder, ii) feature extractor, and iii) anomaly detector.
+It comprises three fundamental components: i) denoising autoencoder, ii) feature extractor (target model), and iii) anomaly detector.
 Moreover, \sysname has two implementation phases: i) the training phase and ii) the testing phase.

-The training phase, at first, trains the autoencoder (AE) using a representative dataset composed of only benign samples.
-The AE learns to reconstruct only the natural contents and separate the noises from the samples.
-Later, the trained AE is used to reconstruct all the benign training samples and, consequently, calculate the benign reconstruction noises.
-The benign noises are then fed into the feature extractor (FE) to reduce the dimensionality of the noises and have an effective representation.
+The training phase, at first, trains the autoencoder (AE) using a representative dataset composed of only natural samples.
+The AE learns to reconstruct only the original contents and separate the noises from the samples.
+Later, the trained AE is used to reconstruct all the natural samples and, consequently, calculate the natural reconstruction noises.
+The natural noises are then fed into the feature extractor (FE) to reduce the dimensionality of the noises and have an effective representation.

-Nonetheless, as benign noises are supposed to have a random structure, all the noise features will exhibit lower magnitudes.
-Following the acquisition of the low-dimensional noise representation, an anomaly detector (AD) is trained to map the distribution of these benign noise representations and learn the benign pattern or clusters.
-Finally, \sysname utilizes the trained AD to estimate the anomaly scores of all the benign noise representations and calculates a threshold for future detection.
+Nonetheless, as natural noises are supposed to have a random structure, all the noise features will exhibit lower magnitudes.
+Following the acquisition of the low-dimensional noise representation, an anomaly detector (AD) is trained to map the distribution of these natural noise representations and learn the natural pattern or clusters.
+Finally, \sysname utilizes the trained AD to estimate the anomaly scores of all the natural noise representations and calculates a threshold for future detection.

 During the testing phase, \sysname utilizes the trained AE, FE, and AD, as well as the detection threshold, to check for any malicious manipulation in any test input.
-As shown in the figure, at the testing phase, the AE reconstructs any incoming test sample, allowing the estimation of the reconstruction noise.
+As shown in the figure, at the testing phase, the AE reconstructs any incoming test sample (benign or malicious), allowing the estimation of the reconstruction noise.
 The FE then analyzes such reconstruction noise to have the noise representation.
-Lastly, the AD analyzes the distribution of this feature vector, contrasts it against the learned benign patterns, and assigns an anomaly score.
+Lastly, the AD analyzes the distribution of this feature vector, contrasts it against the learned natural patterns, and assigns an anomaly score.
 If the anomaly score exceeds the predefined threshold, \sysname prompts the system to alert for a potential data manipulation attack and take further attack mitigation measures.